 Everybody, including my family, told me not to come back yet.
 Around the same time in 2007, my former Washington Post colleague Salih Saif Aldin was killed in Baghdad.
 A former Washington Post friend and colleague, fearing for my life, offered to help me stay in the United States and connected me with an attorney to apply for asylum.
 This was when my road to refuge began.

-The journey had been long, exhausting, and on many occasions tearful.
-Leaving everything behind was hard.
 Starting a new life from scratch in a place where you have no relatives or family was the most difficult thing I had ever gone through.
 It was even harder knowing that I was finally safe but my whole family wasn’t.

 The United States was generous enough to approve my relocation in 2008.
 However, the greatest generosity I received was from the American people themselves.
 Christians, Muslims, Jews, and atheists welcomed me in their own country.
 They opened their homes and hosted me like a family member.
 They supported me in finding a job after graduation.
 They taught me that America is a place for everybody.
 They translated the American Dream into action.